s-du/MetaMosaic/README.md

     ├── color_image2.jpg
     └── color_image3.jpg
 ```
+Thermal image can be processed with any software, but should not be corrected for deformation!
+See https://github.com/s-du/Thermogram for an easy open-source tool for DJI image processing.

 **The project is still in pre-release, so do not hesitate to send your recommendations or the bugs you encountered!**